appium/appium-inspector/docs/session-inspector/gestures.md

 ### Gesture Timeline

-When creating a new gesture, a red circle with a questionmark is shown right below the gesture description.
+When creating a new gesture, a red questionmark is shown right below the gesture description.
 This is the gesture timeline.

 ![Gesture Timeline Empty](./assets/images/gestures/gesture-timeline-empty.png)